Collecting exam results

 Results can be collected from Hellesdon High School between 9am and 11am

 Results will only be issued to candidates.
 Parents, other family members and friends will NOT be able to collect results for a candidate without written notification signed by the candidate or the candidate having previously completed the relevant consent form.
-These are available from Mrs Collins in the Exams Office (GCSE) or Sixth Form Office (GCE).
+These are available from Mrs Gurney in the Exams Office (GCSE) or from the Sixth Form Office (GCE).

 Results service for external qualifications